tomz197/docs/README.md

 - [shots.so](https://shots.so/) - simple and fast way to create mockups
 - [goAccess](https://goaccess.io/) - open-source real time web log analyzer with terminal and web UI
 - [ffmpeg](https://www.ffmpeg.org/) - builde of libraries for video and audio handling
+- [svg to favicon](https://realfavicongenerator.net/) - simple conversion of svg logo to all needed favicon formats

 ## Standards